Connect with us

 • Tickets may be bundled and sold at a discount

-• Tickets can’t be sold over the Internet; however, you can advertise on the Internet
+• Tickets can’t be sold over the internet, but you can advertise on the internet

-• Tickets and/or payment for tickets can’t be mailed; however, you can mail advertisements
+• Tickets and/or payment for tickets can’t be mailed, but you can mail advertisements

 • Tickets must be consecutively numbered or printed with letters or symbols that don’t repeat